 A student has the copyright to his/her work.
 Using a student’s work requires permission from the student.
 But it does not mean that the permission should be asked from every student when a teacher uses students’ work, for example, reading out their essays.

-Teachers are also allowed to make copies of published works for teaching purpose by photocopying or other similar methods with contractual licences.
-A valid Kopiosto licence allows the partial copying of works and the printing of digital materials.
-You may copy and scan printed publications and copy images and texts freely available on the Internet to the extent required by the purpose of use whenever the copying is essential to furthering the research.
-If you want to use or copy material more extensively or in a different manner than enabled by Kopiosto copying licence, you can request a permission directly from the author or publisher.
+- Kopiosto copying licence: Teachers are allowed to make copies of published works for teaching purpose by photocopying or other similar methods with contractual licences.
+A valid Kopiosto copying licence allows the partial copying of works and the printing of digital materials.
+You may copy and scan printed publications and copy texts and images freely available online to the extent required by the purpose of use whenever the copying is essential to furthering the education and research.
+Same as texts, published photographs are also allowed to be included in the teaching materials with a valid Kopiosto licence, and also based on proper citation and scientific representation.
+When copies of protected works are used, the name of the author or photographer should be acknowledged in accordance with good scientific practices for the attribution of authorship.

 Photocopying workbooks, exercise or answer books is prohibited.
 In distance learning, teachers may copy model answers included in the solution book to be sent to the student, on condition that the teacher is in possession of the book in question.